axibase/atsd/rule-engine/notifications/telegram.md

 The bot account can be used both to deliver notifications to end users, as well as to react to messages addressed to the bot itself.

-To receive incoming messages, configure an [outgoing webhook](outgoing-webhook-telegram.md) or set **Receive Updates** setting to 'yes' and **Method** to 'Polling'.
+To process incoming messages, configure an [outgoing webhook](outgoing-webhook-telegram.md) or set **Receive Updates** setting to 'yes' and **Method** to 'Polling'.
 The [webhook](outgoing-webhook-telegram.md) integration requires ATSD server to be reachable from Telegram API servers.

 ## Testing Rule